 The Company's executive officers, Directors and persons who own more than 10% of a registered class of the Company's equity securities are required by Section 16(a) of the Exchange Act to file reports of ownership and changes of ownership with the SEC.
 The SEC's rules require such persons to furnish the Company with copies of all Section 16(a) reports that are filed on their behalf.
-Based on a review of the reports submitted by the Company, the Company believes that the applicable Section 16(a) reporting requirements were complied with for all transactions which occurred in 2021, except, due to inadvertent oversight, a Form 4 for Dr. Philip to report an open market sale was filed one day late and a Form 5 to report a gift transaction for Ms. McReynolds that occurred in 2021 was filed late.
+Based on a review of the reports submitted by the

+Company, the Company believes that the applicable Section 16(a) reporting requirements were complied with for all transactions which occurred in 2022.